Call to order: 01352 757777

 Phytates in Wheat Bran and Their Effect on Calcium

 Wheat bran contains phytates (phytic acid), which are the main storage form of phosphorus in cereal grains.
-Not all of this phosphorus is fully available to the horse because phytate binds minerals and reduces how easily they can be absorbed.
+Not all of this phosphorus is fully available to the horse because phytate binds minerals and reduces how easily they can be absorbed [2].

 Phytate can bind to calcium in the digestive tract, forming complexes that reduce calcium absorption in the small intestine.
-Although hindgut microbes produce some phytase (an enzyme that helps break down phytate), calcium is mainly absorbed before feed reaches the hindgut.
+Although hindgut microbes produce limited phytase (an enzyme that helps break down phytate), calcium is mainly absorbed before feed reaches the hindgut.
 This means phytate can slightly reduce the amount of calcium the horse actually absorbs.

 In practical terms, this is most relevant when calcium intake is already borderline low.
 However, in the UK, forage is commonly high in calcium (source Forageplus Forage Analysis Database).
-In these situations, the binding effect of phytate is unlikely to create deficiency but should still be considered when calculating the overall mineral balance of the diet.
+In these situations, the binding effect of phytate is unlikely to create a deficiency but should still be considered when calculating the overall mineral balance of the diet.

 As with phosphorus, the key point is that mineral interactions depend on the total ration.
 This is why forage analysis is desirable.
 It allows accurate assessment of calcium and phosphorus supply rather than relying on assumptions about individual ingredients.